watermelon-addict/IM-Study-on-Sea-Ice/README.md

 <br/>
 <h2> 1.1  Ising model </h2>
 <br/>
 The classical Ising model (IM) is the backbone of this study.
 It was first formalized by physicists Ernst Ising and Wilhelm Lenz to explain the equilibrium and phase transition in magnetic systems.
 The one-dimensional (1-D) IM was solved by Ising in his 1924 thesis [4] [5] [6], which proves the non-existence of phase transition in the 1-D IM.
 In 1944, Lars Onsager [7] was able to solve the two-dimensional (2-D) square-lattice IM analytically.
-Contradictory to the 1-D case, Onsager identified that there exists a critical temperature $'T_c = 2.27 J/k_B'$ when the phase transition happens in a 2-D IM.
+Contradictory to the 1-D case, Onsager identified that there exists a critical temperature Tc = 2.27 J/kB when the phase transition happens in a 2-D IM.
 Later studies of IM in higher dimensions have been closely associated with various developments in advanced 20th-century physics and mathematical theories, including the transfer-matrix method [8] [9], quantum field theory [10], mean-field theory [11], etc.
 <br/>
 Over the years, the IM has found wide success beyond physics.
 Specifically, the Kinetic IM [11] [12] [13], built upon the equilibrium version, has been proposed to analyze biology, environmental science, machine learning [14] [15], social science, and economic and financial systems.
 These applications are usually implemented as a discrete time Markov chain of the spin lattice, with spin interactions bounded to finite distance.
 In biology and neuroscience, IM applications include but are not limited to the condensation of DNA [16], genetics [17], neural networks [18] [19], neuron spike [20], neuron activity in cell assemblies [21], and ligands to receptors binding in cells [22].
 In environmental science, the IM has been employed to investigate land pattern dynamics [23] [24].
 A few years ago, Ma, Sudakov, Strong and Golden have successfully used the 2-D IM to capture the essential mechanism of the ice melt ponds equilibrium configuration [25].
 In social science and economics, the IM has been applied to research in urban segregation [26], crisis study [27], stability of money [28], etc.